RomanPszonka/openutm-deployment/README.md

 ### Configuring Passport and subsequently Blender and Spotlight

 The first step is to configure Flight Passport and once Flight Passport is up and running you will have to update the variables for Blender and Spotlight and re-deploy.
-Use the [constructing environment files](constructing_environment_files.md) to login to Passport and generate variables for Spotlight and Blender.
+Use the [linking documentation](linking-spotlight-blender-via-passport.md) to login to Passport and generate variables for Spotlight and Blender.
 Once these are setup, they need to be reapplied to the cluster.